Context is everything, particularly when judging historical figures such as Sir Sam Steele.

 Steele had a colourful career as an officer in the North West Mounted Police and in the Canadian Military.
 Following his involvement with the North West Mounted Police, he served overseas as a high-ranking military officer.

-In 1899, Canada, as a part of the British Commonwealth, was obligated to send troops to South Africa when war broke out between the Boers and the British.
+In 1899, Canada, as a part of the British Empire, sent troops to South Africa when war broke out between the Boers and the British.
 Steele would command a Canadian contingent to South Africa.
 Donald Smith (Lord Strathcona), the individual who had hammered the last spike at the completion of the building of the Canadian Pacific Railroad financed Steele’s troop.
 In Smith’s honour, the contingent was named “The Lord Strathcona Horse.”
 Steele would remain in South Africa after the war at the request of Lord Baden Powell (founder of the world-wide Boy Scout Movement).
 Steele assisted in establishing a police force modelled after the North West Mounted Police.
 Then upon returning to Canada he commanded the Canadian Militia units between the Great Lakes and the Rocky Mountains.

 Outbreak of the First World War

 When the First World War broke out, Steele was stationed in England.
-As a high-ranking officer, he would be responsible for the training of Commonwealth troops.
+As a high-ranking officer, he would be responsible for the training of Empire troops.
 Steele made a profound mark on British Military leaders and politicians alike.
 In 1914, he published his autobiography, Forty Years in Canada.

 Letters from the Past Discovered